-The fitting instructions and network software applications are included with the A-D card option.
+Theftlinginstrutions and network software applications are inducted with the AD card option

 Word Clock - Input

 Allows the card to be synchronised to an external Word Clock source via the BNC connector.

 Word Clock - Output

 Provides an output of the external Word Clock source connected at the "Word Clock In" BNC connector or, transmits the internal sample frequency of the A-D card.